Privacy Policy

 3.2 Client Data

-If you engage our services, we will collect additional personal data necessary to coordinate your Golden Visa application.
+If you engage our services, we will collect additional personal data necessary to coordinate your Golden Visa application in the relevant jurisdiction (Portugal or Italy).
 This may include:

 • Full legal name, date of birth, and nationality